 JPN-302.
-Advanced Intermediate Japanese III.
+Advanced Intermediate Japanese III (not offered 2012-13).
 Continuation of Japanese 301.
 Prerequisite: JPN-301 or equivalent.

 JPN-490-492.
 Japanese Independent Study.
 Prerequisite: Permission of the instructor.

 Portuguese

 POR-100.
 Basic Portuguese I. (Spring) A foundation course in Portuguese, open only to students who have been accepted for the following fall's term abroad in Brazil.
 Study of the structure of the language supported by laboratory work, audio-lingual training.